ttinoco/PFNET/python/docs/problems.rst

 Generator powers regularization
 -------------------------------

-This function has type :data:`FUNC_TYPE_REG_PQ <pfnet.FUNC_TYPE_REG_PQ>`.
+This function is associated with the string ``'generator powers regularization'``.
 It penalizes deviations of generator powers from the midpoint of their ranges.
 It is defined by the expression

 .. math::